 While this is entirely optional, we recommend doing it just to be on the safe side.
 Once this is done as well, you will get a success notification.

 We are also giving you the export content feature.

 Once you click it, you will see all the export options:

-This can be useful for many different uses.
-You might want to count and later comare your data, export JSON file etc.
+This can be useful in many ways.
+E.g you might want to count and later compare your data, export JSON file, etc.

-Go to SyncSpider web app and click on the template to configure.
-You can now see the entity name as well as the fields which were mapped from the local database.
+Go to the SyncSpider web app and select the template you wish to configure.
+Here you can see the Entity’s name in addition to the fields which were mapped from the local database.

 The template status should change to ‘active’ for data sync.

-We can now create a task to start using this function.
+We will now create a new task in order to test everything out.

-Click on ‘create a task’ and the next screen appears.
+Click on “create a task” and the following screen will appear.

 Select the ‘source integration’ and click on next.